cgaege/docusaurus/docs/reference/medication/doseForm.md

 ### source
 Type: `String`

-The name of the terminology source
+The name of the terminology source.

+---

+### negatedBy
+Type: `String`

+Specifies the negation word, if one exists.